MonoksideC/shower-stats-ha/README.md

 - Import the automations for session tracking: [`home-assistant/automations/`](link)

 ## Calibration
-Do a bucket test to find the exact pulses‑per‑liter (or per‑gallon) for your specific flow sensors.
-Instructions in [`docs/calibration.md`](docs/calibration.md).
+The flow sensors I used are specified at 300 pulses per liter, and the ESP config reflects that.
+If you use different sensors, you can calibrate them but filling a 5 gallon bucket and comparing that to what the sensors show in the esphome dashboard.

 ## License
 This project is released under the [CC0 1.0 Public Domain Dedication](LICENSE).